haskell-unordered-containers/unordered-containers/docs/developer-guide.md

    used to convert from the index taken from the hash value, just like above, to the actual index in the array.
 This node gets upgraded to a `Full` node when it contains *2^B* elements.
+ * `Collision` -- Twe key-value pairs that collide on the given hash, and a recursive hashmap where keys are hashed with a different salt.

 The number of bits of the hash value to use at each level of the tree, *B*, is a compiled time constant (i.e. 4).
 In general a larger *B* improves lookup